learn-co-curriculum/dsc-phase-1-project/README.md

 ## Business Problem

 Microsoft sees all the big companies creating original video content and they want to get in on the fun.
 They have decided to create a new movie studio, but they don’t know anything about creating movies.
-Giving recommendations to the head of Microsoft's new movie studio and help decide what type of films to create that will be most profitable.
+In this analysis, we will give recommendations to the head of Microsoft's new movie studio and help decide what type of films to create that will be most profitable.

 ### Three Recommendations